rohanmahy/vcon-mimi-messages/draft-mahy-vcon-mimi-messages.md

 - size is an integer number of octets. optional.
 - description is a text string. optional.
 - filename is a text string. optional.
+- cached is a boolean.
+It is mandatory if it is true, which means that a copy of the external content is available in a vcon attachment object (see {#attachments}).
+- contentHash is the base64url encoded string of the hash of the external content, prefixed with the name of the hash algorithm and a colon (for example "sha256:"). contentHash is optional unless the external content has been included in a vcon attachment object.

-ExternalPart has several fields for the decryption and integrity of the referenced content.
+ExternalPart has several fields for the decryption of the referenced content.
 These can be omitted once the content has been downloaded, decrypted, verified, and included in the VCON attachments array.

-These encryption/validation related fields can be omitted once the content is available locally as an attachment.
 All of them are base64url encoded strings.
 Otherwise they are mandatory if present in the MIMI content.

 - encAlg
 - key
 - nonce
 - aad
-- hashAlg
-- contentHash

-**TODO**: how to represent a downloaded and decrypted object in attachments?

 ## Changes to the room